wazuh/wazuh-documentation/source/user-manual/user-administration/single-sign-on/read-only/index.rst

    -  The group and role names used in this guide can be changed.
 They do not necessarily have to be the ones we used.
    -  OpenSearch and the SAML assertion are case sensitive.
 Therefore the values on the IDP and in the SAML configuration of the Wazuh indexer have to be exactly the same.
    -  It is recommended to clear the browser cache and cookies before the integration is carried out.
-   -  The ``securityadmin`` script has to be executed with root user privileges
+   -  The ``securityadmin`` script has to be executed with root user privileges.
    -  Read-only permissions are being assigned in this integration.
 The :doc:`../administrator/index` guide can be used to configure an administrator role based on the user requirements.
    -  Each group that is generated in the IDPs can only be used as one  ``backend_role``.
 In a case where other roles such as ``administrator`` are needed, a new group will have to be created for this purpose.
    -  You need an account with administrator privileges on the Wazuh dashboard.